AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-status.md

 ## `Bulk Asset Status`

-View the status of multiple assets.
+Returns the status of multiple assets.

 ### Request